chickenPopcorn/EqEq/notes/language-reference-manual.md

   The return type will be checked.
 If the return type is not floating points numbers (including interger).
 Then return 0, standing for ERROR.

+  For analysis of equation arithmetic, see "Expression Precedence & Meaning", below.

 6. Scope:
   ```
   Variable =